What to Look for in Inpatient PCP Rehab Centers

 Young PCP Users

 PCP addiction can affect people of all ages.
 A significant number of teens and young adults use this drug and are at risk for developing an addiction.
 Reports by the National Drug Intelligence center shows that there are at least 225,000 Americans in the age range of 12 to 17 who use PCP.
 This same report reveals that there are 777,000 American users in the age range of 18 to 25 who use the drug.
-If a child or young adult you care about is addicted to PCP, you can get help for them today by calling 1-888-341-7785.

 Most inpatient PCP rehab facilities provide a variety of payment options to their patients.
 There are programs that accept private insurance, cash, credit card and check payments.
 If you have medical insurance coverage, check with facility representatives to see if your form of insurance is accepted by the treatment center.
 Depending on the type of insurance you have, you may be covered for the entire cost of the drug rehab treatment or at least part of the cost.
 If you are only partially covered, you will need to pay the remainder of the treatment balance.
 It is best to clarify how treatment will be paid for before you begin the drug rehab process.
 This will be one less thing to worry about so you can put more focus on recovering from your addiction.